 Charity Regulatory Authority number 20078706

 Steven McGovern is a Chartered Accountant (ACA) & Auditor.
-He obtained his BA in Accounting from Technological University Dublin.
+He obtained his BA in Accounting from Technological University Dublin (TUD).
 Steven has worked as an accountant in multinationals, after training in an audit practice.
 He currently works for Adobe managing a team in Adobes Shared Services Centre in Dublin.
 During his time training in Audit, Steven worked on a variety of SMES and large indigenous Irish companies.
 Stevens current focus is managing multiple entities within the global Adobe framework of companies.

 Dr Asad Salim is a consultant dermatologist at Tallaght University Hospital since 2016.
 He currently leads the dermatology fellowship programme in Ireland run by the Royal College of Physicians of Ireland.
 Prior to that he was a consultant dermatologist in the UK.
 He has served as a member of the Therapy & Guidelines Sub-committee of the British Association of Dermatologists.

-Dr Rosemarie Watson MD, FRCPI (retired), is a graduate of University College Dublin.
+Dr Rosemarie Watson MD, FRCPI (retired), is a graduate of UCD.
 She trained in dermatology at the Johns Hopkins Medical Institution Baltimore USA where she was subsequently promoted to Associate Professor of Dermatology.
 She was appointed consultant in dermatology in Ireland in 1992 to Our Lady’s Children’s Hospital Crumlin (OLCHC) and St James’s Hospital Dublin.
 She is a past President of the Irish Association of Dermatology and is Director of the National Epidermolysis Bullosa Service for children at OLCHC.
 Her other special interest areas are connective tissue disease, and vascular tumours and malformations

 Accounts and Financial Statements

 The ISF is fully committed to openness, transparency and the highest standards of good governance in fundraising and financial reporting.
-Below you will find our acccounts / financial statements for the past three years.
+Below you will find our accounts / financial statements for the past three years.

 Our accounts are independently audited and prepared according to the Statement of Recommended Practice for Charities (SORP), which is recognised as best practice by the Financial Reporting Council (FRC).